 -

 This video is part of Work House: A Glacier National Park Science Education Program created by the Division of Interpretation & Education at Glacier National Park with the help of many people from the Blackfeet, Kootenai, Salish & Pend d'Oreille Culture Committees, and schools within the Blackfeet and Flathead Reservations.
-In this lesson, students model various geologic processes.
+In this lesson, students model how vegetation can help to reduce soil erosion (open captions with audio description).

-Additional Work House teaching materials are in the education pages:
+Additional Work House teaching materials are available on the park's education page.

 - Duration: